AntonovAlexander/activecore/README.md

 * **magma** - MPSoC consisting of multiple aquaris RISC-V CPUs with dedicated scratchpad RAMs connected by ariele xbar.
 Location: /designs/rtl/magma

-Software is built using riscv-tools.
-Reset and software downloading is performed via UART using udm block.
+RISC-V CPU software is built using riscv-tools.
+Resetting and software downloading is performed via UART using udm block.

 ### Published works